-In this post, we’re going to give you some suggestions for our favourite day trips from Inverness – Scotland’s most northernmost city.
+In this post, we’re going to give you some suggestions for our favourite day trips from Inverness – Scotland’s most northerly city.

 Inverness is often referred to as the capital of the highlands, and has multiple attractions on its doorstep, from Loch Ness through to the Black Isle, numerous castles and various whisky distilleries.
 There’s also lots to see in Inverness too so don’t forget to do some exploring in the city itself!